open-blog-initiative/open-blog.dev/docs/contributing.md

 If you want to display a nice author presentation block, make sure to define metadata in the `frontmatter` part.

-Then add at the end of your post.
+Then add at the end of your post:

 ```html
 <Author />